-South Africa must strive to increase its science and engineering graduates to provide the needed human resources to help achieve its national development goals.
-In a bid to achieve this, the South African National Space Agency (SANSA) provides post-graduate degree bursaries to contribute to the national target for qualified post-graduates in science and engineering fields.
+South Africa needs an increase in science and engineering graduates if we are to effectively resource the country with necessary and scarce skills to achieve the goals of the National Development Plan and ensure a successful and sustainable future for our citizens.
+To achieve this, the South African National Space Agency (SANSA) provides post-graduate degree bursaries to contribute to the national target for qualified postgraduates in science and engineering.

 Space Science (Hons, MSc, MPhil, PhD)